Skip to main content

 4) Ease of Management

-The management of the DevOps automation services depends upon the language and configuration of the tools.
+Managing the DevOps automation services depends upon the language and configuration of the tools.
 There are two types of configurations, including ‘pull’ and ‘push’.
-A pull configuration involves pulling all configurations from a central server to the slave nodes without any commands.
+A pull configuration involves pulling all configurations from a central server to the slave nodes without commands.
 In a push configuration, all the configurations in the server are pushed to the nodes with specific commands.

-Regarding configuration language, YAML is considered the easiest one as it is similar to English and is human-readable.
-While Puppet DSL and Ruby DSL languages create setbacks for management.
+Regarding configuration language, YAML is considered the easiest as it is human-readable and similar to English.
+At the same time, Puppet DSL and Ruby DSL languages create setbacks for management.

-Once again, Ansible demonstrates its dominance over the others in terms of management, as it supports the YAML language and follows both push and pull configurations.
+Once again, Ansible demonstrates its dominance over the others regarding management, as it supports the YAML language and follows both push and pull configurations.

 5) Scalability